Ex-Mente/auxi.0/CONTRIBUTING.md

 ```

 ### Step 4: Implementation
 Now you are ready to get rolling.
 You can write code, tests, documentation, examples, and user docs to your hearts content.
-Make sure you adress all the aspects of the issue as thoroughly as possible.
+Make sure you address all the aspects of the issue as thoroughly as possible.
 Also, make sure that everything you do are in line with the `auxi` standards and procedures.

 You can add and submit your changes using the `git add` and `git commit` commands.
 Once you have done that, make sure that you comply with the standards, and make sure that your tests all run successfully.